 Engineering is Elementary (EIE) is a project based learning curriculum for engineering, science, and math.
 Teachers apply the processes and practices of project-based learning as they implement the curriculum from eie.org.

-To earn this badge, you will need to collect and submit two sets of evidence showing your effective use of the Engineering is Elementary curriculum.
+To earn this microcredential you will need to collect and submit two sets of evidence showing your effective use of the Engineering is Elementary curriculum.
 You will also complete a short written or video reflective analysis.